Frequently Asked Questions

 What is the cause of the brown, yellow, or reddish color in my water, and what should I do?

-these minerals.
-The residue that survives the treatment process will end up sticking to the walls of water mains.
-Discoloration is an indication that either iron or manganese deposits have dislodged from inside the supply plumbing or the main pipelines.
-Any disruption in the water flow, such as a water main break, fire hydrant activation, or even vibrations caused by large trucks or construction equipment may knock off small particles of these minerals and stir up sediments in the pipes.
-It is a temporary condition that usually clears up in a couple of hours.
-The water may not be aesthetically pleasing, but according to the EPA, short-term increased levels of iron or manganese are not public health threats.
+Most discoloration in water is temporary and associated with higher levels of iron and/or manganese, two minerals naturally found in water.
+The iron and manganese can be caused by a disruption in flow or pressure in the water mains caused by main breaks, fire hydrant usage, surface vibrations, or plumbing repairs.
+The color of the discoloration depends on the amount of iron and manganese.
+Lower levels will appear yellowish, while higher levels will vary from pink to red to brown.
+Normally, the disruption is temporary and clears up within a couple hours.
+The water may not be aesthetically pleasing, but according to the Environmental Protection Agency (EPA), short-term increased levels of iron or manganese are not a threat to public health.
 Oftentimes, the customer can correct this problem by simply flushing their lines (opening several cold faucets in the home) for about fifteen (15) minutes.
 If possible, start with the outside hose spigot.
-Monitor the color there first, and when it clears start opening the cold water spigots inside the home to clear the plumbing lines.
-If the unpleasant color remains, we ask that you contact the Water Authority so we can flush the main lines to expedite this process.
+Monitor the color there first, and when it clears start opening the cold-water spigots inside the home to clear the plumbing lines.
+Avoid using hot water to prevent the discolored water from entering the water heater.
+If the unpleasant color remains, we ask that you contact the Authority at 770-254-3710 so we can flush the main lines to expedite this process.

 Why is my hot and/or cold water coming out cloudy from my faucet?

-noticeably clears after about 20 seconds.
-Cloudy water, also known as white water, is caused by tiny air bubbles suspended in the water.
-It usually happens when it is very cold outside, and air gets mixed in with the water supply.
-Periodically, repairs need to be performed on the distribution system and when this occurs, air can be introduced into the pipes.
-It is completely harmless, and if left sitting, the bubbles will naturally disappear within a few seconds, and you will see the water clear.
+Thousands of tiny air bubbles suspended in water is the cause of tap water appearing cloudy, chalky, or milky white.
+Changes in temperature (cold outside, warm inside), or some plumbing repairs can contribute to the problems.
+If the water is left to sit briefly, the bubbles will naturally travel to the surface and disappear to the air and you will see the water clear.
 The last of the air may collect around the surface of the water, giving it a soapy appearance.
 To clear the lines in your home, open several cold-water taps and allow them to run for fifteen (15) minutes.
-If the white water is only in your hot water, the issue may be a bad anode in your water heater.
+If the cloudy water is only present in your hot water, the issue may be a water heater maintenance issue.

 Boil Water Advisories (BWAs)

-What is a ‘Boil Water Advisory’, and why are they issued?
+What is a ‘Boil Water Advisory’, why are they issued, and when are they lifted?

 Does a BWA alert mean that my water has been contaminated?